December 4; VQA Sale (Tri-State Livestock Market)

 December 18; BQA Recertification Course(6:00pm Farm Bureau Bldg, Marion, VA)

 Seasonal meetings geared to be proactive to issues related to overall farm profitablility in Smyth County.
 Meetings are the third Monday from November to April.
-All meetings begin at 6:30pm and includ a steak dinner unless otherwise stated.
-Cost is $15 per person with the proceeds going to Smyth County 4-H Livestock Club.
+All meetings begin at 6:00pm and includ a steak dinner unless otherwise stated.
+Cost is $15 per person with the proceeds going to our Ag Program.

 Called monthly meetings (with the exception of hay season and holidays) that address pertinent issues in the beef industry.
 Meetings are generally at the Washington County Fairgrounds in Abingdon and begin at 6:30 PM.
 Annual dues are $25 per person and meals at the meetings are $5 for members and $10 for non-members,